thq4n/component_creator/doc/USAGE_GUIDE.md

 ### 3. Component Variants

+- Choose variants only when your component needs different styles
-- Start with the provided default variants (primary, secondary, outline, ghost)
+- Start with the provided default variants (primary, secondary, outline, ghost) if variants are chosen
 - Add custom variants as needed for your design system
 - Keep variant names consistent across components
-- Use the automatic variant parameter for consistency
+- Use the automatic variant parameter for consistency when variants are chosen

 ### 4. File Structure